 2

-When your vet prescribes rehab, they can fill out and send me the referral form along with any pertinent information about your pet's condition.
+When your veterinarian prescribes rehabilitation for your pet, they need to submit the referral form provided on this website, including all the pertinent information about your pet's condition.

 3